 After my first miscarriage a complete stranger sent me a packet of seeds for planting sunflowers.
 It was one of the most thoughtful gestures imaginable for me at the time.
 (Having a flower that is hardy and blooms year after year is a wonderful tribute to a baby lost too soon.)
 These forget-me-not seeds ($1.69) would be perfect.

 This is the book I wish someone gave me after my miscarriage.
-It was a labor of love to write and gives me great joy to be able to provide this resource to women as they wade through grief.
+It was a labor of love to write and gives me great joy to be able to provide this resource to women and their families as they wade through grief.
 Grace Like Scarlett: Grieving with Hope after Miscarriage and Loss.

 Other gift ideas: